MieChesse/LAB-DAO-TAO/README.md

 ## II.
 SSH BANG KEY GEN

-1. Tao key SSH
+1. Tao key SSH[^1]

 * ssh-keygen
-[^note]:
+[^1]:
 	Your identification has been saved in /home/haph/.ssh/id_rsa Your public key has been saved in /home/haph/.ssh/id_rsa.pub

 2.